 Houston Anchor Site Administrative Officer

 Kendall R. Moore

 Little Rock, Arkansas

-Central Arkansas Veterans Healthcare System (CAVHS) is a large and complex VA Healthcare System that is academically affiliated with the University of Arkansas for Medical Sciences (UAMS).
+Central Arkansas Veterans Healthcare System (CAVHS) is a large and complex VA Healthcare System.
+It is affiliated with the University of Arkansas for Medical Sciences (UAMS).
 CAVHS is located in a metropolitan area of approximately 580,000 people and draws from a primary service area of 275,000 Veterans.
-CAVHS provides medical, surgical, psychiatric, rehabilitation, and nursing home services, as well as a wide variety of outpatient, specialty and primary care programs.
+CAVHS provides medical, surgical, psychiatric, rehabilitation, and nursing home services, as well as outpatient, specialty and primary care programs.

-CAVHS offers a wide range of clinical training opportunities in mental health and serves as a training site for numerous clinical training programs based jointly at CAVHS/UAMS.
-In addition to serving as an anchor site for the South Central MIRECC, CAVHS is also home to the HSR&D Center for Mental Healthcare and Outcomes Research (CeMHOR) and the VA Quality Improvement in Mental Health (MH QUERI) program.
-CAVHS also maintains a close relationship with the UAMS Division of Health Services Research at the Psychiatric Research Institute and the UAMS Translational Research Institute.
+CAVHS offers a range of clinical training opportunities in mental health and shares training programs with UAMS.
+Our Little Rock office works closely with the HSR&D Center for Mental Healthcare and Outcomes Research and the VA Behavioral Health Quality Enhancement Research Initiative program.
+We also have a close relationship with the UAMS Center for Health Services Research and the UAMS Translational Research Institute.

 Little Rock Site Leader

 Jeffrey Pyne, MD